morgoe/yogaruka/_includes/content/yoga/prices.md

 Bringing extra participants to your private session will incur an extra of 20% per person to the total (e.g., $22 extra per person for the one-off, $17.6 extra per person per class within the 10-class pass.)

-### Concessions + Giving Back to the Community
+### Concessions

-Concession passes are available for people on low income at our discretion.
-They may offer discounts of 20%+ on the full price and can be purchased only **upon providing proof of low income** or your Centerlink card ID.

-We will also be offering **FREE** classes for highly disadvantaged social groups.
-Please [contact us](/contact/) and let's talk.
+Concession passes are available for those in need of them, at the discretion of the studio.
+If this applies to you, please [contact us](/contact/) to learn more.